hlandau/ncdocs/domain-names.md

     This item shall map to zero or more DNS resource records of type "NS", and is semantically equivalent to that set of resource records.

     "dns" is an alias for this item.
-In other words, a "dns" item shall be processed equivalently.
-If both a "dns" and "ns" item are present, the "dns" item takes precedence.
+In other words, a "dns" item MUST be processed equivalently.
+If both a "dns" and "ns" item are present, the "dns" item MUST take precedence.

-    The value for this item shall be one of the following forms:
+    The value for this item SHALL be one of the following forms:

     - An array of zero or more strings.
-Each such string shall contain a DNS name identifying a nameserver which is authoritative for the domain.
+Each such string SHALL contain a DNS name identifying a nameserver which is authoritative for the domain.

       The string MUST NOT be an IP address.
 It SHOULD be a hostname.

       This is the canonical form.

     - A string.
-Where this form is encountered, it shall be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.
+Where this form is encountered, it SHALL be substituted with an array containing that string and be processed as though that was what was encountered, as per the above form.